Scope and Sequence

 - ENGL 590.
 Highland Summer Conference Writers’ Workshop

 - ENGL 648.
 Studies in Oral and Written Literature of Appalachia

 - ENGL 698.
 Directed Study, when topic relates to Appalachian theme

 - ENGL 699.
 M.A.
 Thesis when topic relates to Appalachian theme

 The classes listed above are currently offered as online and/or hybrid courses, accelerated summer workshops or evening classes on campus and are therefore accessible to educators and others working full time.
 Please contact Theresa Burriss if you have questions about the delivery of particular classes.

 Duration and Review Process

-The Certificate in Appalachian Studies can typically be completed in two years by students taking courses on a part-time basis.
-Students who are able to take a larger course load may be able to complete the Certificate requirements in a shorter time frame.
+The certificate can typically be completed in two years by taking courses on a part-time basis.
+By taking a larger course load, you may be able to complete the certificate requirements in a shorter time frame.

 Applicants wishing to pursue the certificate should apply as non-degree seeking students.
-They will submit a graduate application including “Appalachian Studies Certificate” in the comment field, the application fee, and official transcripts.
-Those wishing to take the certificate with a degree program should apply to the graduate program of interest and, when admitted, complete a Certificate Declaration Form.
+You will submit a graduate application including “Appalachian Studies Certificate” in the comment field, the application fee and official transcripts.
+If you wish to take the certificate with a degree program, you should apply to the graduate program of interest and, when admitted, complete a certificate declaration form.
 All applicants should notify Theresa Burriss of their intent to pursue the certificate.